 - Have eating problems, such as appetite loss, forgetting to eat, or overeating.

 - Have flashbacks, disturbing thoughts, feelings, or memories.

 - Feel confused, frustrated, or isolated because other people don't understand why you

 It can help to talk to someone about your concerns, consider talking to a friend,

 your RA/RD, or contacting the CEASE program.
 The CEASE program is coordinated through

-emotional support, and provide referrals.
+to, offer emotional support, and provide referrals.
 All services are free and confidential.